hashicorp/terraform/website/docs/state/sensitive-data.html.md

 # Sensitive Data in State

-Terraform state can contain sensitive data, depending on the resources in use and your definition of "sensitive."
+Terraform state can contain sensitive data, depending on the resources in use and your definition of "sensitive".
 The state contains resource IDs and all resource attributes.
 For resources such as databases, this may contain initial passwords.